-This succulent, saucy and spicy dish of Chili Tofu is based off an Indo-Chinese recipe, and flavored with tamari, ginger, garlic, coriander and cumin, making it the perfect blend of these two distinctive cuisines.
+This succulent, saucy and spicy vegan Chili Tofu is based off an Indo-Chinese recipe, and flavored with tamari, ginger, garlic, coriander and cumin, making it the perfect blend of these two distinctive cuisines.
 Serve with rice or lo mein or Mandarin pancakes for a tasty dinner.

 I love it when I can find irony in the most unlikely places– like my Chilli Tofu.